-Best Weighted MIDI Keyboards for Pianists, DJs & Versatile Artists
+Best Weighted MIDI Keyboards for Pianists & DJs

 If you can’t afford an acoustic piano or if you’re worried about the noise, a MIDI keyboard may be your only option.
 Luckily for you, the best weighted MIDI keyboards can offer a rather authentic experience for having a similar key resistance to the real thing.